howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

+- Other CRUD sidebars, refactor to reframe
+- Kill the statecharts
 - GH build CI
 - GH test CI
 - Staring at credit allocation semantics both in docs and program.
 True conservations, along with property.
 Whack a profit thing out for real, refactor the competitiveness thing to budget utilization